 Laser marking on foils and paint has completely replaced screen printing in many applications, especially in producing pieces for “day & night” applications.
 Laser marking gives you precise control over the amount of material you remove.

 Laser marking on foils and paint gives you the ability to precisely define the size of engraved lines and improve the definition of corners, resulting in an enhanced appearance and a significant boost in productivity.

-The laser is able to precisely remove and carbonize extremely thin paint layers from a wide variety of different materials, as foils and paints.
-When engraving is carried out with a laser marking machine, a bit of the material is ablated from the surface of the foil or film.
-The laser beam penetrates the surface and removes a part of it, creating a depression.
+Laser marking precisely removes and carbonizes extremely thin paint layers from a wide variety of materials.
+When using a paint laser engraving machine, a bit of the material is ablated from the surface.
+The laser penetrates the surface and removes a piece of it, creating a depression.

 Lasers make precise cuts in record time, even when working with the smallest pieces.
 Edges come out clean and clear.
 Laser cutting does not apply any pressure on the foil or film.
 The entire process is contactless and faster than any other cutting system.
 In addition, laser cutting is perfect when you need to work on multilayer foils and films.
 You can use it to cut a number of layers, such as support films, adhesive films and cover films, in a single step.

 “Day & night” laser marking is for backlit plastic-covered electronics and is widely used in the automotive industry — for car switches and buttons — and for consumer electronics.
 Selective ablation removes surface layers from multilayer-coated, transparent parts until the desired color is exposed.